aarushi0710/digital-literacy-project./README.md

  cybercrimes and documenting best practices for maintaining data privacy and online security.

+Core Objectives:

+*Professional Identity: Building a verified presence on GitHub and LinkedIn to showcase technical projects.

+*Digital Communication: Mastering the art of professional storytelling through presentations and formal email etiquette.

+*Security & Ethics: Understanding the landscape of cybercrime and implementing best practices for data privacy.

+*Documentation: Learning to use Markdown and Version Control (Git) to organize and present academic work effectively.

+Each folder in this repository contains a specific "Task" that represents a milestone in developing these skills.

 Submitted for the Digital Literacy Coursework - March 2026